eugenekolo/EC500/ENV_SETUP.md

 ### OpenCV 3.0 + Python 2.7 environment set up on Ubuntu 14.04
 This is a simple tutorial of setting up opencv 3.0 and python 2.7 environment on Ubuntu 14.04..
+A script of these can be found in [install-opencv.sh](/src/install-opencv.sh).

 #### 1. Pre-install procedure
 ##### 1.1 System update
     $ sudo apt-get update